Beatriz-Ceschin-Antunes/othello/README.md

 ## What I learned

 - Using primitive data type variables, arrays, user defined functions, and functions from the C library.
+- Programming in Code::Blocks.